SimVPv2: Towards Simple yet Powerful Spatiotemporal Predictive Learning: Related work

-This framework introduces Vision Transformer (ViT) to model latent video dynamics.
+This framework introduces Vision Transformer (ViT) to model latent dynamics.
 By extending language transformer~\cite{vaswani2017attention} to ViT~\cite{dosovitskiy2020image}, a wave of research has been sparked recently.
-As to image transformers, DeiT~\cite{touvron2021training} and Swin Transformer~\cite{liu2021swin} have achieved state-of-the-art performance on various vision tasks.
+DeiT~\cite{touvron2021training} and Swin Transformer~\cite{liu2021swin} have achieved superior performance on various computer vision tasks.
 The great success of image transformers has inspired the investigation of video transformers.
 VTN~\cite{neimark2021video} applies sliding window attention on temporal dimension following a 2D spatial feature extractor.
-TimeSformer and ViViT~\cite{bertasius2021space, arnab2021vivit} study different space-time attention strategies and suggest that separately applying temporal and spatial attention can achieve superb performance.
-MViT~\cite{fan2021multiscale} extracts multiscale pyramid features to provide state-of-the-art results on SSv2.
-Video Swin Transformer~\cite{liu2021video} expands Swin Transformer from 2D to 3D, where the shiftable local attention schema leads to a better speed-accuracy trade-off.
-Most models above are designed for video classification; works about spatiotemporal predictive learning~\cite{weissenborn2019scaling,rakhimov2020latent} using ViT are still limited.
-More related works may emerge in the future.
+TimeSformer~\cite{bertasius2021space} and ViViT~\cite{arnab2021vivit} explore various strategies for space-time attention.
+MViT~\cite{fan2021multiscale} introduces a multiscale pyramid feature extractor, capturing both fine-grained and high-level temporal patterns across varying resolutions.
+Video Swin Transformer~\cite{liu2021video} extend Swin Transformer from 2D to 3D, utilizing shiftable local attention windows to balance speed and accuracy.
+VMRNN~\cite{tang2024vmrnn} proposes the VMRNN cell, a recurrent unit that integrates the strengths of Vision Mamba~\cite{zhuvision} blocks with LSTM.
+Many of these works focus on video generation using ViTs~\cite{weissenborn2019scaling,rakhimov2020latent}.
+For instance, MAGViT~\cite{yu2023magvit} introduces a 3D tokenizer that quantizes video into spatiotemporal tokens and utilizes non-autoregressive decoding to generate tokens.
+OmniTokenizer~\cite{wang2024omnitokenizer} trains on fixed-resolution image data to develop strong spatial encoding capabilities and then jointly trains on both image and video data at multiple resolutions to learn temporal dynamics.

-\subsubsection{CNN-CNN-CNN}
+\subsection{CNN-CNN-CNN}